-- 1. Closed position

-- 2. Cruise control cancel direction
+- 1. Deceleration direction

 - Apply the front or rear brake.

-Disengage the clutch.
+- Disengage the clutch.

 Push the power switch to turn off the cruise control system.
-The "%" indicator light and the "SET" indicator light will go off.
+The "5" indicator light and the "SET" indicator light will go off.

 Traveling speed decreases as soon as the cruise control system is deactivated; unless the throttle grip is turned.